Real-time Monocular Depth Estimation on Embedded Systems: Abstract

 \section{Abstract}

-Depth sensing is a crucial function of unmanned aerial vehicles and autonomous vehicles.
-Due to the small size and simple structure of monocular cameras, there has been a growing interest in depth estimation from a single RGB image.
-However, state-of-the-art monocular CNN-based depth estimation methods using fairly complex deep neural networks are too slow for real-time inference on embedded platforms.
-This paper addresses the problem of real-time depth estimation on embedded systems.
-We propose two efficient and lightweight encoder-decoder network architectures, RT-MonoDepth and RT-MonoDepth-S, to reduce computational complexity and latency.
-Our methodologies demonstrate that it is possible to achieve similar accuracy as prior state-of-the-art works on depth estimation at a faster inference speed.
-Our proposed networks, RT-MonoDepth and RT-MonoDepth-S, runs at 18.4\&30.5 FPS on NVIDIA Jetson Nano and 253.0\&364.1 FPS on NVIDIA Jetson AGX Orin on a single RGB image of resolution 640$\times$192, and achieve relative state-of-the-art accuracy on the KITTI dataset.
-To the best of the authors' knowledge, this paper achieves the best accuracy and fastest inference speed compared with existing fast monocular depth estimation methods.
+Depth sensing is of paramount importance for unmanned aerial and autonomous vehicles.
+Nonetheless, contemporary monocular depth estimation methods employing complex deep neural networks within Convolutional Neural Networks are inadequately expedient for real-time inference on embedded platforms.
+This paper endeavors to surmount this challenge by proposing two efficient and lightweight architectures, RT-MonoDepth and RT-MonoDepth-S, thereby mitigating computational complexity and latency.
+Our methodologies not only attain accuracy comparable to prior depth estimation methods but also yield faster inference speeds.
+Specifically, RT-MonoDepth and RT-MonoDepth-S achieve frame rates of 18.4\&30.5 FPS on NVIDIA Jetson Nano and 253.0\&364.1 FPS on Jetson AGX Orin, utilizing a single RGB image of resolution 640$\times$192.
+The experimental results underscore the superior accuracy and faster inference speed of our methods in comparison to existing fast monocular depth estimation methodologies on the KITTI dataset.

-\section{INTRODUCTION}
+\section{Introduction}

-Depth estimation is a key perception component of autonomous systems, which can also serve with high-level vision tasks \cite{DBLP:conf/nips/WangMMGT21,DBLP:conf/iros/WiedererBKB20,DBLP:conf/cvpr/MeiDDP0ZW21}.
-For example, in the case of autopilot driving or robot navigation \cite{DBLP:conf/cvpr/Long00CCN21,DBLP:conf/icra/WeiLIL21}, obstacle detection \cite{DBLP:conf/icra/WenzelSLC21}, 3D reconstruction \cite{DBLP:conf/cvpr/KopfRH21}, or visual odometer \cite{DBLP:conf/icra/ZuoMLLP021} often rely on depth information.
-While many sensors, e.g., LiDAR, stereo camera, and millimeter-wave radar, provide accurate sparse depth information, they can be costly and bulky.
-In contrast, monocular depth estimation is a low-cost and easy-to-deploy approach to autonomous and intelligent systems recently well-developed due to advances in deep learning and reinforcement learning.
+Depth estimation is a crucial perception component for autonomous systems and can also support high-level vision tasks.
+For example, in the case of robot navigation, obstacle detection, or visual odometer often rely on depth information.
+While sensors such as LiDAR, stereo cameras, and millimeter-wave radar can provide accurate but sparse depth information, they can be expensive and bulky.
+In contrast, monocular depth estimation is a low-cost and easy-to-deploy approach to autonomous and intelligent systems that has recently advanced due to the progress in deep learning and reinforcement learning.